evolution-linux/evolution-docs/src/config/network/index.md

 # Network

-Network configuration in Void Linux can be done in several ways.
+Network configuration in EvolutionOS can be done in several ways.
 The default installation comes with the [dhcpcd(8)](https://man.voidlinux.org/dhcpcd.8) service enabled.